lenasolarova/konflux_metrics/README.md

 ## Overview

 This tool analyzes CI/CD data to detect flaky tests by counting how many times commits are retested.
-It runs twice daily and displays metrics in a Grafana dashboard.
+It runs twice a day and displays metrics in a Grafana dashboard.

 ## Features

 - ✅ **Multi-platform** - Analyzes both GitHub and GitLab repositories
-- ✅ **Grafana dashboard** - Visual representation of retest metrics over time
+- ✅ **Grafana dashboard** - Visual representation of retest metrics over time (up to 90 days)
-- ✅ **Automated analysis** - Runs twice daily (9 AM and 9 PM UTC) via GitHub Actions and GitLab CI
+- ✅ **Automated analysis** - Runs twice a day (9 AM and 9 PM UTC) via GitHub Actions and GitLab CI
 - ✅ **Per-PR metrics** - Track individual PRs/MRs over time
 - ✅ **Clickable links** - Click on data points to open the PR/MR